AdaptureAcademy/PythonScriptingLab1Beginner/README.md

 ### Installation of libraries via pip

-libraries are pre-built packages that allow you to perform various actions without writing code from scratch.
+Libraries are pre-built packages that allow you to perform various actions without writing code from scratch.
 It speeds up the development process and adheres to the DRY (Don't Repeat Yourself) principle.

 To install the libraries from `requirements.txt` file, run `pip install -r requirements.txt` in the project directory.
 You can install a library individually by running `pip install <library-name>` in the project directory.

+---

+## Installation of Visual Studio Code (VSCode)

+Visual Studio Code is a popular code editor that provides excellent support for Python development.
+You can download and install it using the following steps:

+1. Download the Visual Studio Code installer for your operating system from [here](https://code.visualstudio.com/download).
+2. Run the installer and follow the installation instructions.
+3. Open Visual Studio Code once the installation is complete.

+---

+## Installation of PyCharm Community Edition

+PyCharm is a powerful integrated development environment (IDE) for Python.
+The Community Edition is a free version that provides robust Python development features.
+You can install it as follows:

+1. Download the PyCharm Community Edition installer for your operating system from [here](https://www.jetbrains.com/pycharm/download/).
+2. Run the installer and follow the installation instructions.
+3. Open PyCharm Community Edition once the installation is complete.

 ---